The Importance of Discussing Assumptions when Teaching Bootstrapping: General Assumptions for Simple Applications of Bootstrapping

-Some positive aspects about the percentile interval, which are noted by \textcite{carpenter2000bootstrap}, are that it is simple and transformation respecting.
-Its accuracy also depends on how well the distribution of $\hat\theta(\textbf{x}^*) - \hat\theta(\textbf{x})$ agrees with that of $\hat\theta(\textbf{X}) - \theta$, both of which should be symmetric by the stated assumption.
+The simplicity of the percentile interval provides a pedagogical advantage.
+Students can easily verify if the method is appropriate by checking the bootstrap distribution for normality.
+The interval is also transformation-respecting and range-preserving.
+However, the nonparametric percentile interval has received criticism for its poor performance \parencite[e.g.][]{hinkley1988bootstrap, hesterberg2015teachers, hayden2019questionable}.
+It has also been noted that the percentile interval uses the ``wrong pivot backwards'' relative to the basic interval \parencite[e.g.][]{hallboot}.
+This is discussed by \textcite{tibshirani1993introduction} who state that neither the percentile nor basic intervals, ``work well in general''.
+However, they note that the percentile interval works better than the basic interval in practice.

-It is noted by \textcite{tibshirani1993introduction} that neither the percentile nor basic bootstrap intervals, ``work well in general''.
-Specifically, when the quantity $\left(\hat\theta(\textbf{X}) - \theta\right)$ is not pivotal, which is commonly the case, they give low accuracy.
-For the percentile interval, a suggested improvement is the bias-corrected and adjusted bootstrap interval ($BC_a$), which rectifies the bias in $\hat\theta(\textbf{X})$.
+A suggested improvement to the percentile interval is the bias-corrected and accelerated percentile interval, which accounts for possible bias in $\hat\theta(\textbf{X})$.
 Its details are discussed in Chapter 14 of \textcite{tibshirani1993introduction}.
 These details are more intricate and complex than those of the percentile and basic interval and, depending on the students' mathematical backgrounds, they may be outside of the scope of an undergraduate introductory statistical methods course.